Windows Security From The Ground Up

 Section C: The Browser Is Your OS

-Installing Chrome the normal way will give you a per-user install.
+Until recently, installing Chrome the normal way would give you a per-user install.
 This means the Chrome executables and shortcuts are in your user profile and can be modified by a malicious program without elevation.
-If you downloaded Chrome in 2015 or before, you're also probably still on the 32bit version.
-In conversations with Chrome engineers, this 64-bit the version they recommend as being more resilient to attack and interference from other programs on your machine.
+Additionally, although Chrome should have auto-updated to the much more resilient 64-bit version of Chrome automatically, but it’s a good idea to make sure both of these things are fixed.

 On this page, click "Chrome MSI for Windows 64‑bit" and install.